manmohangiri/CiscoSPL/README.md

 This tool was developed using Terraform in an AWS in front of an EC2 instance (Ubuntu) which sets up an environment creating a “Scalable Nginx Server” on AWS with static home page saying “Cisco SPL”.
+As a part of Bonus Quest, I made this tool using Auto-Scaling.

 Assuming that the following are already present before executing that “ONE SINGLE COMMAND”.